-A Matter of Appearances: Does Financial Expertise Help Audit Committees to Look Beyond the Superficial When Selecting and Compensating Auditors?
+A Matter of Appearances: How Does Auditing Expertise Benefit Audit Committees When Selecting Auditors?

 Suggested Citation: Suggested Citation